BT709 and BT2020

 3.1 BT2020 to XYZ

-According to Table 1, we have:
+According to Table 1

 \begin{equation*} \begin{cases} R_x = 0.708 \\\\ R_y = 0.292 \\\\ R_z = 0.000 \\\\ \end{cases} \quad \begin{cases} G_x = 0.170 \\\\ G_y = 0.797 \\\\ G_z = 0.033 \\\\ \end{cases} \quad \begin{cases} B_x = 0.131 \\\\ B_y = 0.046 \\\\ B_z = 0.823 \\\\ \end{cases} \quad \begin{cases} W_x = 0.3127 \\\\ W_y = 0.3290 \\\\ W_z = 0.3583 \\\\ \end{cases} \end{equation*}